-Only relevant evidence (including both inculpatory and exculpatory relevant evidence - i.e., tending to prove and disprove the allegations respectively) will be referenced in the Investigative Report.
+Only relevant evidence (including both inculpatory and exculpatory relevant evidence - i.e., tending to prove and disprove the allegations, respectively) will be referenced in the Investigative Report.

 Evidence obtained in the investigation that is determined in the reasoned judgment of the Investigator not to be directly related to the allegations in the Formal Complaint will be included in the appendices to the Investigative Report.
-The Investigator may redact irrelevant information from the Investigative Report when that information is contained in otherwise relevant documents or evidence.
+The investigator may redact irrelevant information from the Investigative Report when that information is contained in otherwise relevant documents or evidence.

 The Investigative Report will be shared with the Parties and their Advisors at least 10 days prior to any hearing for their review and written response.
-Any written response received will be shared with the Decision-Maker(s) and the other Party and their Advisor prior to the hearing.
+Any written response received after the Investigative Report is shared will be shared with the Decision-Makers(s) and the other Party and their Advisor prior to the hearing.
+The Title IX Coordinator or Hearing Officer may reschedule or postpone the hearing if the Title IX Coordinator or Hearing Officer determines additional time is necessary for the Parties, their Advisors, or the Decision-Maker(s) to review written responses.